Course

 LPN Scope of Practice

-The Ohio Revised Code Section 4723.4.04 (2019) also specifies the LPN scope of practice, which is similar to the RN scope but it has less autonomy and requires more collaboration.
+The Ohio Administrative Code Section Rule 4723-4-08 (2024) also specifies the LPN scope of practice, which is similar to the RN scope but has less autonomy and requires more collaboration.
 Tasks within the LPN scope of practice include:

-1. Observation, focused assessments, care, and patient teaching in a variety of settings.
+1. Contribute to Observation, focused assessments, care, and client teaching in various settings.

 2. Contributing to the planning, implementation, and evaluation of nursing care.

-4. The LPN may delegate to unlicensed assistive personnel such as CNAs.
+4. The LPN may delegate to unlicensed assistive personnel, such as CNAs, within the rules of the Administrative Code.

 Of note, tasks prohibited for LPNs include:

-1. Engaging in nursing practice without direction from an RN or qualified licensed professional.
+1. Engaging in nursing practice without direction from an RN or a qualified licensed professional such as a physician, physician assistant, dentist, podiatrist, optometrist, or chiropractor (6).

 2. Administering IV push medications.